oasis-tcs/openc2-jadn/jadn-v1.1.md

 -- [[Information Modeling](#information-modeling)], Y. Tina Lee, NIST

-This specification defines the JADN information modeling language.
+This is the reference specification for the JADN information modeling language.
+See [Information Modeling With JADN](#jadn-cn) for a description of the information modeling process and how to construct and use JADN information models.
 While the term information modeling is used broadly and covers a range of applications, a JADN information model defines the essential content of discrete data items used in computing independently of how that content is represented for processing, communication or storage.